solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 The JSON structure of a transaction is defined as follows:

 - `signatures: <array[string]>` - A list of base-58 encoded signatures applied to the transaction.
-The list is always of length `message.header.numRequiredSignatures`, and the signature at index `i` corresponds to the public key at index `i` in `message.account_keys`.
+The list is always of length `message.header.numRequiredSignatures` and not empty.
+The signature at index `i` corresponds to the public key at index `i` in `message.account_keys`.
+The first one is used as [transaction id](../../terminology.md#transaction-id).
 - `message: <object>` - Defines the content of the transaction.
   - `accountKeys: <array[string]>` - List of base-58 encoded public keys used by the transaction, including by the instructions and for signatures.
 The first `message.header.numRequiredSignatures` public keys must sign the transaction.
   - `header: <object>` - Details the account types and signatures required by the transaction.